English, French, Turkish...

 Almost all people are bisexual

-by nature, although most people choose, or are conditioned, to limit
+by nature, although most people choose, or are conditioned, to

 themselves to the opposite sex.
 Thus, for almost all so-called